 Story

 Welcome to Brightnyte, a burgeoning city situated on the edge of Firefly Forest.
 Here, daily life is a joyous, bustling thing.
 So long as there is light in the sky, denizens make their livings in a manner of different ways.
 But, come nighttime, doors lock, and shutters slam closed, for it is during the night that the Shades roam free.
 Dastardly creatures of little discernible intelligence, Shades move through the night with never-ending hunger, feeding on any creature they come across.
 Unable to stand the pain from any source of light, they roam the land seeking prey without the necessary illumination to protect them.
-That is why it is of the utmost importance that every night, BrightNyte’s firefly-powered lanterns light the streets, protecting the city and its inhabitants from the danger that the shades represent.
+That is why it is of the utmost importance that every night, Brightnyte’s firefly-powered lanterns light the streets, protecting the city and its inhabitants from the danger that the shades represent.
 As one of the city’s newest Fireflyters, it is your job to venture outside the city each night and collect fireflies to bring back and illuminate the city.
 With your trusty vacu-lamp by your side, you must travel deep into the forest, searching for fireflies of varying luminescence.
 But, beware, the path is not one of safety and comfort.
 As you travel, forest spiders and shades will lurk in the shadows, waiting for an opportunity to wrench your protective light from you.
-Make it back unscathed and the fireflies you’ve collected will prepare BrightNyte’s buildings for their next dangerous evening.
+Make it back unscathed and the fireflies you’ve collected will prepare Brightnyte’s buildings for their next dangerous evening.
 You are even welcome to keep any extra fireflies that you gather.
 After all, vacu-lamp adjustments go for quite a few fireflies on the local market.
 Best of luck, young Fireflyter.
 Please keep in mind, the city is depending on you.

 Gameplay

 This is a 2.5D dodging/collection/upgrade game.
 There are two zones to this game: forest and city.
 In the forest, you are working to collect fireflies with your vacu-lamp while simultaneously dodging the shades that attack you.
-The amount of fireflies in your inventory will determine how far around you that you can see.
+The number of fireflies in your inventory will determine how far around you that you can see.
 The layout of the forest is in concentric rings, with further rings from the center (the city) holding better value fireflies as well as more shades.
 Each night that you step out into the forest, your firefly goal will be based around a particular city building that you seek to light, with any fireflies over your building goal going into your wallet.
 In the city, you can approach the upgrade stall to upgrade different aspects of your character, whether that be vacu-lamp strength or running speed.
 These upgrades will be purchased with the excess fireflies that went into your wallet.
 Additionally, the city will be the location in which you approach the Fireflyter chief regarding the next building that you must light.
 The end goal of the game is to light up the entire city, meaning that the gameplay will consist of back and forth entering the city for upgrades and entering the forest to collect fireflies until such time that all city buildings are well lit.

 Mindset